K-Hilman/lique.github.io/README.md

 2. The app can be accessed through dekstop

 Better-optimized
-1. will be easier to optimize the app despite the wide array of devices available in the market
+1. It will be easier to optimize the app despite the wide array of devices available in the market